um-grex/grex-docs/content/english/data-transfer/nextcloud.md

 {{< collapsible title="Desktop client." >}}
 ![MFA second factor](/nextcloud/nextcloud-desktop-login.png)
 {{< /collapsible >}}
- 1. The above will open a page in your browser and asks you to connect to your account as shown in the following screenshot:
+ 1. The above will open a page in your browser and asks you to log in/ connect to your account as shown in the following screenshot:
 {{< collapsible title="Link the Desktop client to your Nextcloud account." >}}
 ![MFA second factor](/nextcloud/nextcloud-link-account.png)
 {{< /collapsible >}}

 Afer granting access, your account will be linked to your Nextcloud account on Grex.
 A location for Nextcloud will be added to your Mac.
 It should be visible from the Finder's menu bar.
-It can be used to access your Nextcloud account.
+It can be used to access your Nextcloud account, and will be able to be automatically synchronized.

 {{< collapsible title="Access Nextcloud from Desktop client." >}}
 ![MFA second factor](/nextcloud/nextcloud-access-menu.png)
 {{< /collapsible >}}

-From this menu, you can access Nextcloud interface (or dashboard), Files and Activity.
-This later traces the latest operations, like uploading or downloading data, deleting data, ... etc.
+From this menu, you can access Nextcloud settings by clicking on the "down" arrow, and see your data synchronization status.
+The "Files", "Dashboard" and "Activity" items there actually open the Web interface; but the Folder-looking icon there, opens local folder in the MacOS Finder.

 If you use your MacOS Finder and go to the Nextcloud folder on your Mac, you can work on that directory and the changes will be synced automatically to your Nextcloud folder on Grex.